meetjn/PayNext-Wallet/README.md

-PayNext is a wallet App that lets the user transfer money from their wallet to another designated wallet.
+PayNext is a wallet app that functions as the transfer of money from one wallet address to another wallet address.

-This project is in progress, i.e. only the backend part has been completed.
-Yet to do Frontend using React.
-For styling Tailwind CSS.